 As I mentioned, the weather can fluctuate really quickly in Iceland.
 So even if the weather forecast says it’s sunny and warm-ish, take along that warm coat and leave it in the car.
 Bring along the snow boots and gloves.
 You’ll be glad you have them if the weather turns!
 This is especially true when visiting Iceland with kids.
 So often, they’ll think they feel fine at the start of the day, but then the weather will change.
 It’s easy to remove layers if needed, but hard to go retrieve a coat that’s an hour’s drive away!

-READ HERE FOR A ONE-WEEK ICELAND WINTER ITINERARY
+READ HERE FOR Our ONE-WEEK ICELAND WINTER ITINERARY

 Iceland Winter Packing List: 10 Essentials for What to Wear in Iceland